 - Bring a large pot of salted water to a boil over high heat.
 Add the macaroni and cook until al dente, about a minute less than the recommended cooking time on the package.

 - Meanwhile, in a large pot, melt the butter then add in flour.
 Cook, stirring occasionally, for 5 minutes until it turns to a light tan color.
 Add in the milk and bring to a simmer.
 Once simmering, remove about ½ cup of the milk and pour it into a small bowl with the egg and mix quickly to temper the eggs.
-Once fully combined, add the mixture to the pot stir immediately until fully combined.
+Once fully combined, add the mixture to the pot.
+Stir immediately until fully combined.

-- Add in the cheddar cheese, salt, pepper, and mix until combined.
+- Add in the cheddar cheese, muenster cheese, salt, pepper, and mix until combined.
 Add in the drained macaroni into the cheese mixture and mix until combined.
 Pour into a large 9x13 inch baking pan, cover, place in the fridge for at least 3 hours to overnight.

 - Using a 4 inch round cookie cutter, cut the cold mac and cheese into bun shaped disks and place them onto a parchment paper-lined tray.
 Place in the fridge for 20 minutes.